herebythere/parsley/README.md

 But it's a completely portable set of abstractions ready to be implemented in other languages.

-C# is most likeley the next target.
+Rust and C# are the most likely next targets.

 ## License

-BSD 2-Clause “Simplified” License
+BSD 3-Clause License